 Seeing the lights of the city at night reveals the entire dimension of this 10 million-strong metropole.
 The fluorescent strip is the Eje Central, the main 6-lane drag that goes from North to South through the entire city.

-The Tower is open daily from 9.30am to 10.30pm, MX$60.00 (about US$4.50).
-The entrance fee allows you to go up to the viewing platforms as often as you like on the day of purchase thanks to a colored wristband and includes a museum on the 38th floor which gives more information on the history of Mexico City, the earthquakes and the construction of the Torre Latinoamericana.
+The Torre Latinoamericano is open daily from 10am to 8pm and costs MXN140 (just under US$7) – certainly worth the price, even if you’re visiting Mexico City on a shoestring.
+The entrance fee allows you one hour at the viewing platforms and includes a museum on the 38th floor which gives more information on the history of Mexico City, the earthquakes and the construction of the Torre Latinoamericana.
 There is also a fine dining restaurant on the 41th floor.